Mitigating Deadtime in Distributed Optical Arrays Using A Liveness-Aware Trigger Approach for High-Energy Neutrino Detection: Materials and Methods

 Throughout this work, the per-channel observable $\Psi_i[n]$ is expressed in normalized amplitude units after pedestal subtraction and gain normalization, such that noise fluctuations have zero mean and unit standard deviation.
 The noise scale $\sigma_{\text{noise}}$ therefore denotes the standard deviation of the noise-only distribution in these normalized $\Psi$-units.
 All trigger thresholds, including the baseline threshold $\theta$ and the proposed coherence threshold $\Gamma$, are reported in the same dimensionless units.

 Trigger thresholds for both the baseline coincidence trigger and the proposed liveness-aware trigger were calibrated using noise-only decision windows under live conditions ($P_{\mathrm{dead}} = 0$).
-For each method, $2\times10^{4}$ independent noise realizations were generated using the same preprocessing and decision-windowing pipeline as employed in the signal evaluation.
+For each method, $2\times10^{7}$ independent noise realizations were generated using the same preprocessing and decision-windowing pipeline as employed in the signal evaluation.
+Lower-statistics exploratory runs were used only during method development and yielded consistent threshold estimates.
 For each trial, the maximum trigger statistic per decision window was recorded, yielding empirical noise distributions.
 Thresholds $\theta$ (baseline) and $\Gamma$ (proposed) were then selected such that the probability of exceeding threshold matched a target false-trigger proxy of $10^{-3}$ per decision window.
 The calibrated thresholds were subsequently held fixed for all performance evaluations under increasing deadtime probability, ensuring a consistent false-trigger reference across trigger formulations.

 Although naive gating represents non-liveness at the measurement interface, it introduces hard discontinuities at deadtime boundaries.
 From a signal-processing perspective, Eq.~(\ref{eq:naive_gating}) implicitly assumes that information accumulated prior to deadtime becomes irrelevant once $L_i[n]=0$.
 This assumption is equivalent to enforcing an instantaneous state reset, which is generally inconsistent with the physical persistence of optical signals and the finite temporal extent of correlated detector responses.
 As a consequence, artificial temporal gaps are introduced that bias downstream coherence measures, fragment correlated structure across channels, and amplify the sensitivity of trigger decisions to short-lived electronics artifacts \cite{CoherenceDetection}.
 These effects are particularly detrimental in distributed sensor networks, where correlated activity may propagate across multiple nodes with small timing offsets and partial overlap.
 In such cases, even brief non-liveness in a subset of channels can cause a coincidence-based trigger to misinterpret a coherent physical event as multiple disconnected fragments.
 These limitations motivate an update mechanism that preserves memory through non-live intervals rather than collapsing state instantaneously.
 The liveness model in this subsection therefore serves as an enabling mechanism: while $L_i[n]$ encodes channel availability, the manner in which it enters the state update determines whether temporal continuity is preserved or destroyed.
 In the following subsection, we introduce a liveness-aware effective observable based on a recursive IIR formulation that replaces hard discontinuities with a controlled decay during non-live intervals, while remaining compatible with real-time DSP and FPGA implementation constraints.